 Our judges were unanimous in their decision, that such arrogance and pomposity should not go unrewarded.

 Mark Francois we salute you.
-Our Swipe of the Week.
+Our WIPE of the Week.